Introduction

 • If Agents have been installed for the wrong operating mode (standalone, clustered) then the Agent's journal in the JS7_AGENT_DATA/state directory can be removed.
 This operation removes any orders submitted to an Agent and requires the Agent to be re-registered to a Controller.

-• Stops a running Agent before installation and starts the Agent after installation using the Agent's Instance Start Script.
-This switch can be used with the --abort and --kill switches to control the way how the Agent is terminated.
+• This switch can be used with the --wait and --cancel switches to control the way how the Agent is terminated.
 This switch is ignored if the --exec-start or --exec-stop options are used.

-• --abort
+• --wait

-• --kill
+• --cancel, --kill

 Exit Codes